Assam to relocate all 2,051 families evicted last year to another place in same district

-The Assam government is planning to relocate 2,051 families displaced during last year’s eviction drive in Darrang district, which had turned violent and led to the death of a 12-year-old boy and a man, to another place in the same district, officials said.
+The Assam government is planning to relocate 2,051 families, which were displaced during the Dholpur eviction drive in Darrang district last year, to another area in the same district, officials said.

-In September 2021, the eviction drive in Dholpur, where mostly Bengali-speaking Muslims live, was carried out to remove “illegal encroachers” to free up government land for “landless indigenous communities” for an agricultural project in the Garukhuti area.
+In September 2021, the eviction drive in Dholpur, where primarily Bengali-speaking Muslims lived, was carried out to remove “illegal encroachers” to free up government land for “landless indigenous communities” for an agricultural project at Garukhuti area.
+Two people, including a 12-year-old, were killed when violence broke out during the eviction drive.

 According to minutes of an official meeting held on January 31, which was attended by local MLA, police and district administration officials as well as members of the All Assam Minority Students’ Union (AAMSU), the families will be shifted to Dalgaon in phases.